I Believe I Can Fly: Impact and legacy

 In 2004, Rolling Stone ranked "I Believe I Can Fly" number 406 on their list of the 500 Greatest Songs of All Time.
 In 2012, Complex placed the song at number 24 in their ranking of The Best 90s R&B Songs.

 Music video

 The music video for "I Believe I Can Fly" was directed by Hype Williams.
 It begins at an old farm, where a young boy is playing with his ball.
 By the farm lies an autumn yellow cornfield, where R. Kelly starts singing.
-In another scene, a large screen by the farm are showing clips from Space Jam, while Kelly performs on the ground.
+In another scene, a large screen by the farm is showing clips from Space Jam, while Kelly performs on the ground.
 Later in the video, the singer sits in an autumn forest.
 Behind him is the screen where the film's clips are displayed.
 In the last part of the video, Kelly conducts a large choir in a sports hall, accompanied by an orchestra.
 After Kelly has sung the last stanzas of the song, the choir claps as the video ends.

+The official music video was published to YouTube in October 2013, where it remained until the termination of his channel in October 2021.